Hierarchical Path: Seven Years War (Main Page) >> Armies >> Hanoverian Army >> Diepenbroick Infantry

 The drum pattern had hoops in alternating white and red diagonal stripes, white drum cords over a brass drum with the Arms of Hanover in the centre.

 Colonel Colour: Exceptionally this regiment had its own colonel colour which had a white field; centre device consisting of a Lion couchant surmounted by a yellow scroll carrying the motto UT ALI DORMIANT.

 Regimental Colour: red field; centre device consisting of a Lion couchant surmounted by a yellow scroll carrying the motto UT ALI DORMIANT.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 This article incorporates texts from the following books which are now in the public domain: